-Dr. Hannus, professor of anthropology and director of the Archeology Laboratory at Augustana University, has nearly 40 years of archaeological experience, specializing in prehistoric and historic cultural dynamics.
+Dr. Adrien Hannus, professor of anthropology and director of the Archeology Laboratory at Augustana University, has nearly 40 years of archaeological experience, specializing in prehistoric and historic cultural dynamics.
 His educational background includes a Ph.D. from the University of Utah, with an emphasis in archaeology, and an M.A. in cultural anthropology from Wichita State University.
 In addition to accomplishing cultural and archaeological fieldwork throughout the Great Plains and Rocky Mountain West, he has collaborated on projects in Egypt, Mexico, France and Great Britain.
 His teaching and research interests include early human populations in the New World, historic Native American cultures of the Plains and lithic analysis.

 Dr. Kristen (K.C.)
 Carlson

 Dr. K.C.
 Carlson’s research focuses on paleoenvironmental reconstruction through the use of stable isotopes and trace elements.
 This research focuses predominantly on Paleoindian bison kills in North America.
 She has also studied bison herd manipulation and drive lane construction for bison jumps using GIS analysis.
-Dr. Carlson received a Ph.D. from the University of Oklahoma, and a M.A. from Northern Arizona University.
+Dr. Carlson received a Ph.D. from the University of Oklahoma, and an M.A. from Northern Arizona University.
 During her time at Northern Arizona University she worked for the National Park service where she studied and preserved prehistoric Southwestern pueblo sites.
-In addition to Native North American studies she has engaged in projects in Japan, France, and Great Britain.
+In addition to Native North American studies she has engaged in projects in Japan, France and Great Britain.

 Dr. Alan K. Outram